What You Need to Know About Protecting Your Joints

 Sanjeev Bhatia, MD, orthopaedic sports medicine surgeon and co-director of Northwestern Medicine Hip and Knee Joint Preservation Center at Central DuPage Hospital, suggests seeking help if you experience recurring pain in either joint.
 “Joints are built for the long haul, but there are certain features of the anatomy that can make you more prone to developing cartilage injury, a precursor to arthritis,” he says.
 While you may not know you have these underlying features, Dr. Bhatia says you will likely to be able to sense something based on symptoms.

 “Typically for the hip, you’ll experience pain in the front part of the hip that radiates through the groin.
-This will be particularly noticable with twisting activities of the leg,” he says.
+This will be particularly noticeable with twisting activities of the leg,” he says.
 As for the knee, having excessively bow-legged or misaligned joints may make you more prone to damage.
 You may overload to one side of the knee, which can lead to early cartilage wear.